Configuring SSL/TLS Termination at HAProxy

 (Optional) If you are not using SSL encryption or if you are using self-signed certificates, you can enable the Disable SSL certificate verification for this environment checkbox.
 This also disables SSL verification for route services.

 Note: Use this checkbox only for development and testing environments.
 Do not select it for production environments.

 (Optional) If you do not want HAProxy or the Gorouter to accept any non-encrypted HTTP traffic, select the Disable HTTP on HAProxy and Router checkbox.

 Under TLS termination point, select Infrastructure load balancer.

-(Optional) If your Pivotal Platform deployment uses HAProxy and you want it to receive traffic only from specific sources, use the following fields:
+(Optional) If your PAS deployment uses HAProxy and you want it to receive traffic only from specific sources, use the following fields:

-- HAProxy protected domains: Enter a comma-separated list of domains from which Pivotal Platform can receive traffic.
+- HAProxy protected domains: Enter a comma-separated list of domains from which PAS can receive traffic.

-- HAProxy trusted CIDRs: Optionally, enter a space-separated list of CIDRs to limit which IP addresses from the protected domains can send traffic to Pivotal Platform.
+- HAProxy trusted CIDRs: Optionally, enter a space-separated list of CIDRs to limit which IP addresses from the protected domains can send traffic to PAS.

 You only need to perform this procedure if you are using one instance of HAProxy such as in a development environment.
 If you would like HAProxy to be highly available, you must have a load balancer in front of it.
 In this case, you point DNS at the load balancer.

-To use a single instance HAProxy load balancer in a vSphere or OpenStack deployment, create a wildcard A record in your DNS and configure some fields in the PAS product tile.
+To use a single-instance HAProxy load balancer in a vSphere or OpenStack deployment:

 Create an A record in your DNS that points to the HAProxy IP address.
 The A record associates the System domain and Apps domain that you configure in the Domains pane of the PAS tile with the HAProxy IP address.